rchemist0123/JangStats/README.md

-# JangTables
+# JangTable

-Functions for efficient clinical data analyses and tables
+Functions for efficient clinical data analyses and tables.
+Various table functions are included for time-saving tables production.

 ## Lists of tables available